 Exercise, along with a healthy diet, can help you to jumpstart weight loss if you’re overweight, and this can lead to tremendous improvements in your joint pain.
 Exercise can also improve bone density and joint function, which can help prevent and alleviate osteoarthritis as you age.

-It always seems to be that whatever is put into your mouth can either cause or heal problems.
-This is definitely the case in terms of your joint health.
-A balanced diet, rich in fruit, vegetables and fish is the best way to help your joints.
-To get those all-important inflammation-reducing Omega 3s into your system, eat at least 2 portions of fish per week.
-Beans and pulses should be included in your diet, as they are crucial in helping your body repair itself.
+A balanced diet, rich in fruit, vegetables and fishes is the best way to help your joints.
+To get those all-important inflammation-reducing foods into your system, eat at least 2 portions of fish per week and if you don’t .Include Beans and pulses in your diet, as they are crucial in helping your body repair itself.
 Try to avoid too much sugar in your diet, as it can cause inflammation in the body and make any joint pain worse.

 “The article is based on the information available in public and which the author believes to be true.
 The author is not disseminating any information, which the author believes or knows, is confidential or in conflict with the privacy of any person.
 The views expressed or information supplied through this article is mere opinion and observation of the author.
 The author does not intend to defame, insult or, cause loss or damage to anyone, in any manner, through this article.”